davidtr1037/davidtr1037.github.io/about.md

 - Symbolic execution
 - Static analysis

-I also have a industrial experience in _cyber security_:
+I also have an industrial experience in _cyber security_:
+- Automatic malware analysis
 - Reverse engineering
-- Automatic malware analysis